The Name of Yahweh

 Clearly, Yahweh Who is meeting with the multitude of Heaven, is the Angel of His presence, Who is meeting with other angels.
 It cannot be the Father because Jesus made it clear that no one had ever seen the Father (John 6:46).

-We see from this account in 1 Kings 22 that it is possible for an angel to enter a human being and to work within a human being to achieve a purpose, because this spirit was going to be within the mouths of the prophets causing them to lie to Ahab.
+We see from Hebrews 1:7 and from this account in 1 Kings 22 that it is possible for an angel to enter a human being as a type of spiritual wind and to work within a human being to achieve a purpose, because this spirit was going to be within the mouths of the prophets causing them to lie to Ahab.

 Also, we know that Satan, who is an angel, was able to enter Judas Iscariot, so that Judas betrayed Jesus: